 See Regular Reserve Guidelines for full details of this service.

-eReserve provides NU students access to digital documents such as book chapters and articles through the Blackboard Course Management System.
+eReserve provides NU students access to digital documents such as book chapters and articles through Canvas.

 Access: Links/access to articles and book chapters are through the same tool (Course Reserves) it was requested (see help) .
 Students will access the Course Reserves tool under LIbrary Resources in their course site (see help) .

-Reserve is NOT responsible for the construction or support of Blackboard pages; technical support for Blackboard is handled through Academic Technologies (847) 467-7046.
+Reserve is NOT responsible for the construction or support of Canvas; technical support is handled through the NUIT Support Center at 847-491-4357(1-HELP).

 Copyright law places some restrictions on Reserve use of copyrighted material, particularly use by eReserve.
-See Reserve and Copyright for more information as well as the Electronic Reserve Services Guidelines for the library's practice within these restrictions.
+See Reserve and Copyright for more information.

 Requests should be submitted 3 weeks before the date for which the reading requested is needed.
 If this is not possible, the processing during less busy periods can be expedited if you supply high-quality photocopies to Reserve (including copyright page and title page) as well as a full citation of the source.